opensafely/documentation/docs/ehrql-new-tutorial-1b.md

     ---8<-- "databuilder/ehrql-tutorial-examples/1b_minimal_dataset_definition.py"
     ```

 If we run this against the sample data provided, it will pick out only patients who were born in 2000 or later, and will also provide information about sex as a new column.

 ???+ example "Data table: `minimal/patients.csv`"

     {{ read_csv('databuilder/ehrql-tutorial-examples/example-data/minimal/patients.csv') }}

 In this case, we see patient 2, 5 and 7.

 ???+ example "Output dataset: `outputs/1b_minimal_dataset_definition.csv`"

     {{ read_csv('databuilder/ehrql-tutorial-examples/outputs/1b_minimal_dataset_definition.csv') }}

 ## Line by line explanation

 ### Addition of Sex

 Only the last line is new.

+!!! info
     In Python code, like in many other languages, the dot operator, `.`, appears frequently.

-Generally, `.` is used when you want to access something
+    Generally, `.` is used when you want to access something "belonging" to a value.
-that is part of, or belongs to a value.
-That "something" is typically either a data attribute (itself a value), or a method (a function).
-Functions will have brackets, with may accept arguments.
-Attibutes will not have brackets.
+    That "something" is typically either a data attribute,

-Sex is an inbuilt value that is available to the patient table.
-See the reference docs on what other values are inbuilt.
+    or a method (a function).
+    Methods will have brackets, and may accept arguments.
+    Attributes will not have brackets.

+`sex` is a data attribute that is available on the `patient` table
+and can be thought of as corresponding to the `sex` column.

+Here, we can simply look at the raw data tables to see the available columns.
+For real OpenSAFELY data tables, this is not possible,
+but you can use the contracts documentation to discover which columns are available.

 ## Your turn

 Run the dataset definition by:

 ```